Supported Exempt Accommodation — England and Wales

-DualRecord is the first activity recording system built specifically for supported exempt accommodation providers — capturing both HB-eligible IHM costs and CSS threshold evidence in a single entry, eliminating the compliance gap that leaves providers exposed.
+DualRecord is the only activity recording system built specifically for supported exempt accommodation providers — capturing HB-eligible IHM costs and CSS threshold evidence in a single entry, eliminating the compliance gap that leaves providers exposed at tribunal.

 Built on the Turnbull framework.
 Aligned with DWP guidance paragraph 153.
 Ready for SHROA licensing.